corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/same-provider-key-rotation/same-provider-key-rotation.md

 ## Prerequisites

 Same-provider key rotation is a system-critical operation.
-An unsuccessful rotation can leave the affected node or notary unable to access its existing states, so complete every item in this checklist before you rotate any key.
+An unsuccessful rotation can leave the affected node or notary unable to access its existing states.
+Complete every item in this checklist before you rotate any key.

 1. Rehearse the complete procedure in a non-production environment that mirrors production, and confirm that the node or notary restarts and can access its states afterwards.
 2. Take verified backups of the node directory, the node database, the keystores, and any HSM keys.
 For a notary rotation, also back up the notary database.
 Confirm that you can restore these backups before you continue.